, Malaysia

 Type of funding

-• Direct funding or subsidy
+• Direct funding (grants, subsidies, or self-financed projects by private entities)

 Non-financial contribution